go as java | shira.at

 A grown and battle-tested language

-If you google “Golang” you will often find the statement that it’s “Too young to be used in production” or “Still an underdog in the enterprise area”.
+If you search “Golang” you will often find the statement that it’s “Too young to be used in production” or “Still an underdog in the enterprise area”.

 Easy Concurrency and Synced methods